jamesrcutmore/Quiz-game1/README.md

   - As a Quizzer, I want to find interesting games, so that I can spend time, and enjoy enjoying playing them.

-  - As a learner , I want to learn through games, so that I can lear knowledge and idea's.
+  - As a learner , I want to learn through games, so that I can gain knowledge and idea's.

   - As a person who likes to be challenged, I want to find a challenging Quiz, so that I can test myself.